Johnnie Johnson (musician): Career

 In 1998, Johnson told Doug Donnelly of Monroenews.com that "Johnny B. Goode" was a tribute to Johnson himself.
 "I played no part in nothing of 'Johnny B. Goode,'" Johnson said.
 "On other songs, Chuck and I worked together, but not that one.
 We were playing one night, I think it was Chicago, and he played it.
 Afterward, he told me it was a tribute to me.
 He did it on his own.
 I didn't know nothing about it.
 It was never discussed."

 A biography of Johnson, Father of Rock and Roll: The Story of Johnnie B. Goode Johnson, by Travis Fitzpatrick, was published in 1999.
 The book was entered into the annual Pulitzer Prize competition by Congressman John Conyers and garnered Johnson more recognition.

 Johnson received a Pioneer Award from the Rhythm and Blues Foundation in 2000.

 Johnson's final album, Johnnie Be Eighty.
 And Still Bad!, was recorded in St. Louis in late 2004, consisting of all original songs written with the producer, Jeff Alexander, which was a first for Johnson.
 The album was released the same week he died in April 2005, and contains the biographical "Beach Weather" and "Lucky Four".

 In 2005, he played piano on Styx's re-recording of "Blue Collar Man", entitled "Blue Collar Man @ 2120", for their album Big Bang Theory.
 It was recorded at Chess Studios, on the 46th anniversary of the recording of "Johnnie B. Goode" at the same studio.

 Johnson died at the age of 80 from a kidney ailment and pneumonia in St. Louis on April 13, 2005.
 He was interred in the Jefferson Barracks National Cemetery.

+In August 2025, a posthumous collection of Johnnie's work was released, including guest appearances by musicians who worked with Johnnie.
+Included, is a bonus CD with two interviews with Johnnie, with legendary radio personality, Pat St. John.